 Because of her protest, Murphy was allowed to become a female magistrate – the first female police magistrate in the British Empire.
 However, during her first case on 1 July 1916, the defendant’s lawyer protested that Murphy’s guilty verdict was invalid because Murphy was a woman and therefore, under the BNA act of 1867, was not a legal person.

 Because of this legal challenge, Murphy began a long campaign to have women classified as persons, and the archaic 1867 law overturned.
 She allowed her name to be put forward as a candidate for the Senate.
 However, it was turned down by Prime Minister Robert Borden because the BNA act did not recognise women as a person.
 Motivated by this anachronism, she found that one way to challenge a law was to present a submission from five interested parties to the Canadian Supreme Court.
 These became known as the Famous Five and included Nellie McClung, Louis McKinney, Henrietta Edwards and Irene Parlby.
 This became known as the person’s case, and the Supreme Court ruled on the question:

 “Does the word ‘person’ in Section 24 of the British North America Act include female persons?”

 In March 1928, the Canadian Supreme Court ruled that women did not constitute a person.
 However, undeterred, Murphy appealed to the Judicial Committee of the Privy Council in Britain (at the time, the highest court of appeal) The Privy Council ruled, on 18 October 1929, that women were considered a person under the BNA and were eligible to serve in the Senate.
 This was a landmark ruling and paved the way for women to enter government and helped to change societies attitudes to women in many other professions.

 During the 1920s, in her work as a social activist, she came into contact with many social problems.
 One issue was drug use, that was often highest amongst the Chinese immigrant population.

-She wrote a book “The Black Candle” which highlight the problems of drug addiction and argued for much stricter legislation to counter the problem of drug addiction, especially opium and cocaine.
+She wrote a book “The Black Candle” which highlighted the problems of drug addiction and argued for much stricter legislation to counter the problem of drug addiction, especially opium and cocaine.